Finnish police investigated terror threat on Sunday in Helsinki

-HELSINKI Finnish police said they had launched an operation on Sunday in response to the threat of a terror attack targeting a church in center of Helsinki.
+HELSINKI (Reuters) - Finnish police said they had launched an operation on Sunday in response to the threat of a terror attack targeting a church in center of Helsinki.

 "Police became aware of facts that gave a reason to suspect preparation of a terrorist act.
 According to the information, the Temppeliaukio church would be the target of a possible act.
 The police launched all possible measures to address the threat," the National Bureau of Investigation (NBI) said in a statement on Monday.